 There are different pathways to entering the pool, with Canada offering three separate programs within Express Entry.
 If you are not sure which program(s) you may be eligible under, see our guides:

 - Federal Skilled Worker Class (FSWC): For workers evaluated under a unique FSWC points system.
 Eligible individuals must obtain at least 67 points out of 100.
-Up to 28 points are available for language ability, rising to up to 33 points for individuals with an accompanying spouse or common-law partner.
+Up to 28 points are available for language ability, plus an additional 5 points are available if you apply with a spouse/common-law partner who is proficient in English or French.

 - Federal Skilled Trades Class (FSTC): For tradespersons with relevant experience.